Red-breasted goose: Description

 All the species of the genus Branta are distinguished by their dark sooty colour, relieved by white, and as a distinction from the grey geese of the genus Anser.
-Among the species from these two genera, the red-breasted goose is the smallest at 53–56 cm in length.
+This bird measures 53–56 cm in length, 1.16–1.35 m in wingspan.
+It is sexually dimorphic, with males being slightly heavier than females, weighing 1.2–1.62 kg and 1.05–1.13 kg, respectively.
 This brightly marked species is unmistakable, but can be surprisingly difficult to find amongst brant geese.
 At long distances, the red of the breast tends to look dark.

 Distribution

 The red-breasted goose breeds in Arctic Siberia, mainly on the Taymyr Peninsula, with smaller populations in the Gyda and Yamal peninsulas.
 Most winter along the northwestern shores of the Black Sea in Bulgaria, Romania and Ukraine (occasionally moving further southwest to Greece), but some winter in Azerbaijan.
 It is a rare vagrant to Ireland and other western European areas, where it is sometimes found with flocks of Brent or barnacle geese.
 However, since it is common in captive wildfowl collections, escapees outside its usual range are fairly frequent.

 A large part of the population traditionally wintered in Kirov Bay in the Caspian Sea, but in the 1960s the area became unsuitable for the geese due to the agricultural change.
 Vineyards and cotton replaced the cereal crops used by the wintering geese.
 However, catastrophic population decline was avoided because they were able to alter their migration strategy and now winter in suitable habitats in Bulgaria and the Dobrogea region of Eastern Romania.

 Late Pleistocene remains of the species have been found in Bulgaria, and it is featured on ancient Egyptian paintings, including the famous Meidum Geese.